filecoin-project/lotus-docs/content/en/lotus/manage/ledger/index.md

    {{< alert icon="warning" >}}Calling `lotus wallet new secp256k1-ledger` will provide a new Ledger-backed key whenever called.
 When called on a different Lotus node or in one that has been reset, the same keys will be generated as they are based on the Ledger device master key.{{< /alert >}}

-1. Confirm the creation of the wallet on your Ledger device.
+1. On your Ledger device, confirm the creation of the wallet.

 **From this point, any [FIL send operation](#sending-fil) from a Ledger wallet must be approved on the Ledger device.** Ensure that the Ledger device is connected, unlocked, and running the Filecoin app when performing any FIL send operation.